 Elle has a Master’s of Science degree in Food Systems and Society.
-She has worked in the public sector supporting underserved neighborhoods and vulnerable populations for over 12 years, with a passion and drive to tackle issues related to health equity and food justice.
+She has worked in the public sector supporting underserved neighborhoods to help communities thrive for over 12 years, with a passion and drive to tackle issues related to health equity and food justice.
 She is also a motivated mentor and adviser, and thrives when working with students.

 Elle was honored with the 2016-2017 UC San Diego Exemplary Staff Employee of the Year award.
 She published a chapter on mobile produce markets and food justice in Food Justice in US and Global Contexts: Bringing Theory and Practice Together (2017).
 Elle was featured in the San Diego Union Tribune as a notable person in San Diego for her work with small neighborhood markets in 2017.
 Elle was recognized by the San Diego Chapter of the American Planning Association in 2018 for her market makeover and community gathering space project at African Caribbean Market in City Heights.
 Elle’s most recent successful community development project was a transformation of Center City Market, serving City Heights’ Somali community (2019).